This page updated 19 Apr 2013

-Tag Groups are one of the many items that are controlled in the Pages > Person Entry section (Pages > Tag Groups section in ver 4).
+Tag Groups are one of the many items that are controlled in the Pages > Person Entry section.
 The functions of that section are described in my Customizing Your Site article.

 Conceptually, Tag Groups are relatively simple.
 Using them involves these steps: